herkles/Dharmachakra/README.md

 - 1 1178 bookmark for South Asia
 - various new events for south asia
 - various new decisions
+- Bald Buddhist Monks and Nuns​
+- Buddhist and Jain temple holders and court chaplains are monks​

 ## Manual Installation Steps